 The morning light, and the dogs, woke me.

 Quick shower and then out for breakfast.
 We then headed out to find the nature walk.
 It’s badged as an hour and a half walk but we completed it in just under an hour – and neither of us are that fit.
 It was lovely to walk through the shade of the trees, listen to the birds, and pick our way through the rocky uphill, and then downhill, path.
+I was a little challenging at times as I’m not sure the path is that well used, but I loved it and it felt good to be out in nature.

 It was pretty hot and sticky by now and so we took to the pool again for the rest of the afternoon.
+Not a bee in sight, thank goodness.

 By dinner time I was hungry.
 Just as well, it was BBQ tonight.
 Wow, and what a feast it was.
 There were so many choices of meat, grilled veggies and then a separate table of pasta, salads and so many sauces and dips.

 We tasted everything.
 It was all amazing.
 Despite being fit to burst we couldn’t end the evening without dessert.
 And all washed down with a couple of gin and tonics.
 There is a god!
+But oh boy I felt soooo full!

-Needless to say after a couple of drinks and so much food, sleep wasn’t far away
+Needless to say after a couple of drinks and so much food, sleep wasn’t far away.

 Today we were leaving